turboapps/docs/src/server/administration/workspaces.md

 Web applications only support the default start menu shortcut and cannot be customized.

 Shell integrations are configured in the application image.
 For more information on configuring shell integrations in Turbo Studio, see [Desktop Integration](https://hub.turbo.net/docs/studio/working-with-turbo-studio/desktop).

-For more information on using shell integrations, see [Shell integration](/getting-started/administrators/desktop-integration.html#shell-integration)

 ##### VM Settings